How to enroll and FAQs

 It’s a good idea for employees to talk with their provider to fully understand what is considered preventive care before receiving services.

 What is a virtual visit?

 Provided through UnitedHealthcare, a medical virtual visit is a convenient, reasonably priced alternative to a doctor’s office appointment or an emergency room or urgent care visit for non-emergency issues.
 This resource is available to employees if they are enrolled in any of the Liberty Mutual health plans.
-No appointment is needed an employee will typically receive care within 30 minutes or less.
+No appointment is needed, and they typically receive care within 30 minutes or less.
 Most visits take about 45 minutes.
-Employees may also request behavioral health virtual visit.
-Similar to non-emergency medical visits, employees may talk to a counselor for evaluation, therapy or medication management from their mobile device or computer.
+Employees may also request behavioral health virtual visits.
+Like non-emergency medical visits, they may talk to a counselor for evaluation, therapy or medication management from a mobile device or computer.
 Coverage is only available through UnitedHealthcare’s contracted providers: AmWell, Doctor on Demand and Teladoc.
 Note: Surest members only have access to Doc on Demand.